ssamparn/k8s-playground/aws-eks/01-create-eks-cluster/01-install-clis.md

 > `$ kubectl version --client` should now point to the AWS EKS `kubectl` version.
 > `$HOME/bin/kubectl` contains the `kubectl` executable downloaded for AWS EKS Cluster.
 > `/usr/local/bin/kubectl` contains the `kubectl` executable downloaded for local k8s cluster.
 > To update the kubectl version for mac use `$ brew install kubectl`.
-This should update the kubectl version in `/usr/local/bin/kubectl` directory.
+This should update the kubectl version in `/usr/local/bin/kubectl` directory for the local k8s cluster.

 ## Step-03: Install eksctl CLI

-#### Install Homebrew on MacOs
+#### Install Homebrew if you don't already have installed on MacOS
 ```bash
 $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
 ```